-In this section we provide a detailed description of the proposed method.
-We begin by giving the definition of the half Gaussian kernel and how to parameterize it, followed by how to project it to 2D and use it for rendering.
+In this section, we provide a detailed description of the proposed kernel.
+We begin by giving the definition of the half Gaussian kernel and how to parameterize it.

-We propose to use 3D Half-Gauusians, where each half can have different opacity values $\alpha_1$ and $\alpha_2$.
-The half Gaussians are obtained by splitting a 3D Gaussian into two halves with a plane through its center.
+We propose to use 3D Half-Gauusians kernels, where each half can have different opacity values $\alpha_1$ and $\alpha_2$.
+The half Gaussians are obtained by splitting a 3D Gaussian with a plane through its center.
 Note that this representation includes as a special case the 3D-GS representation in the case when $\alpha_1=\alpha_2$.
-However, incorporating a planar surface into the kernel allows to represent sharp changes, such as edge and textures, as well as planar surfaces, more accurately.
-Furthermore, as seen below, the increase in the required number of parameters needed is very modest: the normal of the splitting plane and an additional opacity term, while the increase in computational cost reduces to a multiplication by a scaling factor.
+However, incorporating a planar surface into the kernel allows to represent sharp changes, such as edges and textures, as well as planar surfaces, more accurately.
+As seen below, the increase in the number of learned parameters is very modest: the 3D normal of the splitting plane and an additional opacity term. {Furthermore, it should be noted that the plane normal can be stored using the normal field, which is available but not used, in the original 3DGS kernel implementation.
+Thus, 3DHGS effectively increases the memory requirements only by an extra opacity coefficient, while it increases computational cost by a multiplication by a scaling factor.}